 Read more →RUFFLED FEATHERS For the seagulls of Australia, the arrival of Europeans was an unpleasant experience.
 As Cook’s Endeavor made its way along the east coast in 1770, the crew were forced to supplement their dwindling provisions by shooting and eating the birds.
 Sir Joseph Banks wrote; Sea

-Read more →A BIG DAY OUT Some may view me as a disgrace to womanhood, but I detest buying clothes.
+Read more →Shopping for clothes. 😨 Oh dear, I may be viewed as a disgrace to womanhood, but I detest it.
 It’s not that I don’t like to look nice, but it’s so time consuming and irritating.
-The older I get the more I dislike the whole business.
-Anyway, I
+The older I get the more I try to avoid the whole

 Read more →